Apo A

 Apolipoprotein A

-Apolipoprotein A (Apo A) is the main protein in HDL cholesterol (good cholesterol).
-Apo A allows HDL to manage cholesterol and then allows it to be disposed of in the intestines through its transformation into biliary acid by the liver.
-This elimination through the intestines is the only mechanism for eliminating cholesterol from the human body.
-Levels of Apo A are expressed in grams per litre (g/L) and reference values are slightly higher in women (1.25 to 2.15 g/L) compared to men (1.10 to 2.05 g/L).
+Apolipoprotein A (Apo A) is the main protein in the HDL cholesterol particle (good cholesterol).
+Apo A enables HDL to take on cholesterol, which is then eliminated from the intestine via the liver's conversion to bile acid.
+This is the only means of eliminating cholesterol from the body.
+Apo A levels are expressed in grams per liter (g/L), and the reference values are slightly higher in women (1.25 to 2.15 g/L) than in men (1.10 to 2.05 g/L).

 In general, levels of Apo A reflect levels of HDL cholesterol.
 The higher your HDL or Apo A, the better your protection from cardiovascular disease.
 However, there are different types of Apo A (Apo A-I, Apo A-II) and the protective effect of HDL may vary depending on the proportions of each subtype.
 An increase in Apo A-I is more closely associated with a reduction in the risk of a first heart attack or better statin protection than an increase in HDL cholesterol.
 Even when normal HDL levels are present, low Apo A-I levels better predict the presence of preclinical atherosclerosis (the onset of artery obstruction by cholesterol plaques).